On the equivalence of AQFTs and prefactorization algebras: Homotopical reduction to spacetime-wise problems

 In this subsection we develop a homotopical refinement of the categories of points from Definitions \ref{def:HKpoints} and \ref{def:CGpoints}.
 In our present context, the Haag-Kastler \eqref{eqn:HK2functor} and Costello-Gwilliam \eqref{eqn:CG2functor} $2$-functors do not assign ordinary categories in $\CAT$, but they assign the (semi-)model categories from Examples \ref{ex:projectivemodel} and \ref{ex:Bousfieldmodel}.
 We take this additional structure into account by replacing the $2$-category $\CAT$ with the following $2$-category. \begin{defi} We denote by $\CombR$ the $2$-category whose objects are combinatorial and tractable semi-model categories, morphisms are right Quillen functors and $2$-morphisms are natural transformations. \end{defi}

 The Haag-Kastler and Costello-Gwilliam $2$-functors obtained from the (semi-)model categories in Examples \ref{ex:projectivemodel} and \ref{ex:Bousfieldmodel} are thus $2$-functors of the form

 The fact that these $2$-functors assign a right Quillen functor (the pullback functor $f^\ast$) to every $\Loc^\rc$-morphism $f:M\to N$ follows from Propositions \ref{prop:Quillenprojective} and \ref{prop:QuillenBousfield}.
 Since (semi-)model categories are naturally compared by Quillen equivalences, in contrast to equivalences of plain categories, one has to refine the bicategorical limits in the Definitions \ref{def:HKpoints} and \ref{def:CGpoints} of the categories of points to homotopy limits.
-In this subsection we will achieve this goal by adapting ideas of Barwick \cite[Application II]{Barwick}. \sk
+In this subsection we will achieve this goal by adapting ideas of Barwick \cite[Application II]{Barwick}, extending them to the realm of semi-model categories and providing some additional technical results. \sk